-- accept the offer of a place at an alternative nursery
+- apply for a place at a different nursery

-- decline the alternative place and keep your child's name on the waiting list for your preferred nursery.
+- decline an alternative place and keep your child's name on the waiting list for your preferred nursery

-- consider alternative provision in the private sector and claim nursery education funding.
+- consider other provision in the private sector

 How is it decided that a nursery is full?